 - Exploratory Testing: Relies on the tester’s experience and intuition to uncover unexpected defects in real-time.

 At Abstracta, we view functional testing as essential for building reliable and user-friendly software.
-By combining tailored strategies with innovative tools, we help teams identify risks and deliver software that not only works but creates value for its users.
+By combining tailored strategies with innovative tools, we help teams identify risks and deliver software that not only works but also creates value for its users.

 Functional testing is the foundation for quality, and we’re here to support your journey toward unmatched software.
 Book a meeting!